 Arnaud Saint Martin (researcher at the European Centre for Sociology and Political Science)

 Target audience: PhD students, researchers, and scientific staff at all levels

 Université Paris Cité PhD students: register here

 Researchers, scientific staff, and PhD students outside Université Paris Cité: register here

 À lire aussi

-– OPEN CALL – Annual Transition call: it aims at financing the end of a Ph.D.
+Annual Transition call: it aims at financing the end of a Ph.D.
 (4th year) or a transition phase between the Ph.D. and a postdoc in a different lab to finalize the project and any publications.
-Find the eligibility...
+The call opens on Monday, March 6,...

-The Labex Who Am I? is partnering with the Faculty of Sciences of the Université Paris Cité and the École Universitaire Génétique et Épigénétique Nouvelle École (EUR GENE), to offer six events during the Pint of Science festival 2022. © Pint of...
+The Labex Who Am I? partnered with the Faculty of Sciences of Université Paris Cité and the École Universitaire Génétique et Épigénétique Nouvelle École (EUR GENE) to offer six events during the Pint of Science festival, from May 9 to 11, 2022....